HeshamMegid/HMSegmentedControl/README.md

 - Support horizontal scrolling
 - Font and all colors are customizable
 - Supports selection indicator both on top and bottom
+- Supports segment alignment to the edge and centering of selected segments
 - Supports blocks
 - Works with ARC and iOS >= 5